hitokiri-mata/katacoda-courses/kubernetes-fundamentals/crds/step3-install-simple.md

 `kubectl apply -f thermometer-another.yaml`{{execute}}

-You ow have a new Thermometer resource.
-This are not new Pods, Containers, or Service, instead it is just a presentation of a...
-Thermometer.
+Now you have a new Thermometer resource.
+This is not a new Pod, Container, or Service, instead it is just a representation of a Thermometer.

 `kubectl get trm -A`{{execute}}